PhyrusFramework/framework/README.md

-﻿# Phyrus PHP Framework
+﻿# Phyrus Framework

-Phyrus is a simple, intuitive and friendly PHP framework that makes all development much easier.
-Phyrus tries to make PHP coding much simpler and friendly for developers, so projects become more readable, reusable and scalable.
+Phyrus is the Full-Stack, simple, intuitive and friendly framework that combines Back-End with PHP and Front-End with Nuxt (Vue) to bring you the definitive website development tool.

-Find more about Phyrus in the website: https://phyrus.org
+Phyrus is made by developers for developers, to be easy to learn, easy to use, easy to work with.
+Fast, efficient and clean.
+Build anything from an API to a WebApp with less code.

-> Phyrus is currently still in beta until the version 1.0 is released.
+Find more about Phyrus in the website: https://phyrus.org or read the documentation in https://phyrus.gitbook.io/phyrus-documentation/

 ## Installation

-To create a new Phyrus project you will need PHP and Composer, then run this command in your terminal:
+To create a new Phyrus project you will need PHP and Composer, then run this command in the terminal:

     composer create-project phyrus/project